simonmichael/hledger_site/src/editors.md

 ### org babel

-org babel (ob) is the system for evaluating code blocks embedded in org outlines. hledger commands can be embedded in this way, and easily evaluated to generate/update inline reports.
+org babel (ob) is the system for evaluating code blocks embedded in org outlines. hledger reports can be embedded within an org outline in this way, and easily evaluated inline or exported in various formats.
+This is a nice way to save and organise and interactively update reports.

 In 2021 this functionality was moved to an optional package, org-contrib.
 To enable it: